Tom-Mendy/Logseq/pages/Wayland.md

   Here is an example of how one might initialize a Wayland connection in C:

   ```c
   #include <wayland-client.h>
   int main() {
     struct wl_display *display = wl_display_connect(NULL);
     if (display == NULL) {
         return -1;
     }
     // Proceed to get registries and other interfaces needed
     wl_display_disconnect(display);
     return 0;
   }
   ```
 - ### **Applications**
-- **Desktop Environments**: GNOME, KDE, and other desktop environments are increasingly adopting Wayland for their graphical interface handling.
+- **Desktop Environments**: #GNOME, #[[KDE Plasma]] , and other desktop environments are increasingly adopting Wayland for their graphical interface handling.
 - **Embedded Systems**: Suitable for embedded devices due to its lightweight nature and modern graphics support.
-- **Applications and Toolkits**: Applications are being updated to support Wayland, and toolkits like GTK and Qt have Wayland backends.
+- **Applications and Toolkits**: Applications are being updated to support Wayland, and toolkits like #GTK and #Qt have Wayland backends.
 - ### **Influence**

   Wayland has inspired a more modular and modern approach to handling graphical displays and input in Unix-like systems.
 It is pushing forward the desktop Linux experience by providing better performance and stability.